-Small handful of pickles in vinegar drained and sliced
+A few pickles in vinegar, drained and sliced

 1. I think making a sandwich is pretty self explanatory but I like to cram my sandwiches with filling so layering is very important.
 Be generous with the mayonnaise on the bottom layer and spread the dijon mustard and wholegrain mustard on the top.